 Pentest Tools Used in the Webinar

 Smali or baksmali is a commonly applied assembler/disassembler for the dex format (Dalvik Executable) used by Dalvik (VM implementation for Android).
 This widely-known syntax comfortably supports the entire functionality of the dex format (debug info, annotations, line info, etc.) and is somewhat based on Jasmin’s/dedexer’s syntax.
-The smali package consists of smali and baksmali to assemble and disassemble dex files respectively.
+The small package consists of smali and baksmali to assemble and disassemble dex files respectively.

-APKTool is one of the best-known tools to reverse-engineer third party, closed and binary Android apps.
+APKTool is one of the best-known tools to reverse-engineer third-party, closed and binary Android apps.
 The primary highlight of APKTool is that it can decode resources and debug codes step-by-step.

 It can comfortably help in the reverse engineering of dex files of Android APKs into the smali format.
 It can also reverse or re-compile smali files back into dex files.
 Almost any Android application can be modified using this tool.